Skip to main content

 1. Check the 3.3V LED — The control board has a small blue LED near the ESP32 chip.
 If this LED is on, the board is receiving power and the voltage regulator is working.

 2. Check 24V at the input terminals — Use a multimeter to verify 24V DC at the power input terminals on the control board.
-You should read between 23V and 25V.
+A healthy supply should read close to 24V.

 3. Check voltage at motor terminals — Measure voltage at the motor output terminals to confirm power is reaching the motor driver.